Gerard Kuiper

-Early life and career
+Early life and education

 Kuiper, the son of a tailor in the village of Tuitjenhorn in North Holland, had an early interest in astronomy.
 He had extraordinarily sharp eyesight, allowing him to see with the naked eye magnitude 7.5 stars, about four times fainter than those visible to normal eyes.

 He studied at Leiden University in 1924, where at the time a very large number of astronomers had congregated.
 He befriended fellow students Bart Bok and Pieter Oosterhoff, and was taught by Ejnar Hertzsprung, Antonie Pannekoek, Willem de Sitter, Jan Woltjer, Jan Oort, and the physicist Paul Ehrenfest.
 He received his candidate degree in Astronomy in 1927 and continued straight on with his graduate studies.

+Kuiper received his PhD degree from Leiden University in the Netherlands on his thesis on binary stars with Hertzsprung in 1933.

+Career

-Kuiper finished his doctoral thesis on binary stars with Hertzsprung in 1933, after which he traveled to California to become a fellow under Robert Grant Aitken at the Lick Observatory.
-In 1935 he left to work at the Harvard College Observatory, where he met Sarah Parker Fuller, whom he married on 20 June 1936.
-Although he had planned to move to Java to work at the Bosscha Observatory, he took a position at Yerkes Observatory of the University of Chicago and became an American citizen in 1937.
+He traveled to California to become a fellow under Robert Grant Aitken at the Lick Observatory.
+In 1935 he left to work at the Harvard College Observatory, where he met Sarah Parker Fuller (1913-2000), whom he married on 20 June 1936.
+Although he had planned to move to Java to work at the Bosscha Observatory, he took a position at Yerkes Observatory of the University of Chicago and received American citizenship in 1937.

-From 1947 to 1949, Kuiper served as the director of the McDonald Observatory in west Texas.
+From 1947 to 1949, Kuiper served as the director of the Yerkes Observatory, as well as the McDonald Observatory in west Texas.
 In 1949, Kuiper initiated the Yerkes–McDonald asteroid survey (1950–1952).

+From 1950-1960 he was professor at the University of Chicago, and from 1957 to 1959, Kuiper once again served as the director of the Yerkes and McDonald Observatories.

-As professor at the University of Chicago, he was dissertation advisor to Carl Sagan.
-In 1958, the two worked on the classified military Project A119, a secret Air Force plan to detonate a nuclear warhead on the Moon.
+Kuiper was doctoral advisor to Carl Sagan.
+In 1958, the two worked on the classified military Project A119, a secret Air Force plan to detonate a nuclear warhead on the moon.
+In 1959, he sent Jürgen Stock to Chile, to search for suitable sites of an observatory for the Southern skies, who eventually would identify the spot for the Cerro Tololo Inter-American Observatory.

+In 1960 Kuiper moved to Tucson, Arizona, to found the Lunar and Planetary Laboratory at the University of Arizona, serving as the laboratory's director for the rest of his life, until his death in 1973.